Exdenta/RobosatOnnxConverter/README.md

 # RobosatOnnxConverter
-Converts robosat pytorch building detection model to onnx to run with microsoft/onnxruntime
+Converts robosat pytorch model to onnx to run with microsoft/onnxruntime